Create Power BI Reports on Real-Time Gmail Data

 Alternatively, instead of providing the Password, you can use the OAuth authentication standard.
 To access Google APIs on behalf on individual users, you can use the embedded credentials or you can register your own OAuth app.

-In addition to the OAuth values, you will need to provide the User.
+In addition to the OAuth values, provide the User.
 See the "Getting Started" chapter in the help documentation for a guide to using OAuth.

-After creating a DSN, follow the steps below to connect to the Gmail DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Gmail ODBC DSN from Power BI Desktop:

-Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Gmail data with other data sources, pivot Gmail columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Gmail data with other data sources, pivot Gmail columns, and more.
 Power BI detects each column's data type from the Gmail metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Gmail data.
 When you click Close and Apply, Power BI executes the data retrieval query.